International Scientific and Technology Advisory Board (ISTAB)

-Terrance P. Long CPSM.
+Mr. Terrance P. Long CPSM.
 SSM.
-CD. *Chair
+CD.
+Chairman

-Dr. Thomas Stock, DYNSAFE Germany, *Co-Chair ITAB
+Dr. Thomas Stock, DYNSAFE Germany, Co-Chairman

 Dr. Stock has been working as an expert in chemical disarmament and arms control from 1987 – 1996.
 Between 1988 and 1996 he was Researcher and Project Leader for the Chemical and Biological Warfare Project at Stockholm International Peace Research Institute (SIPRI).
 Here Dr. Stock conducted research in the following areas: old and abandoned chemical weapons (CW), toxic armament wastes, destruction of CW, alternative CW destruction technologies, toxicology of CW agents, industry verification, analytical verification techniques, national implementation of the Chemical Weapons Convention, developments with respect to the strengthening of the Biological Weapons Convention and chemical terrorism.